Planned Giving: Let Your Legacy Nourish Others

 We’re thrilled to introduce you to our new Farm Manager, Jared Kimler.
 We recently caught up with Jared to learn about his favorite farm task, what he’s focused on during the off-season and his plans for the future.

-What Happens on Gaining Ground’s Farm During the Winter?
+What Happens On Gaining Ground’s Farm During The Winter?

 Don’t let anyone tell you farmers take the winter off.
 With less time-sensitive production work to do, attention has turned to preparing beds for spring, and planning for an efficient new year.
 And we’re still growing vegetables.